SutureFormer: Learning Surgical Trajectories via Goal-conditioned Offline RL in Pixel Space: Introduction

-Learning control directly from vision is a challenging but transformative idea, one that has seen remarkable success in adjacent fields.
+Learning control from pixels is a challenging but transformative idea, one that has seen remarkable success in adjacent fields.
 For instance, purely vision-based imitation learning agents have mastered complex control tasks like driving, learning to navigate and plan by directly mapping image inputs to steering commands~\cite{pomerleau1989alvinn,bojarski2016end}.
 Cai et al.~\cite{cai2021vision} demonstrated that cost functions for reinforcement learning (RL) can be learned directly from images, bypassing the need for explicit state estimation.
 Similarly, Tamar et al. proposed Value Iteration Networks (VIN)~\cite{tamar2016value} that a neural network can learn to perform goal-directed reasoning, generalizing its policy to novel environments by embedding a computational process akin to planning within its architecture.
-These insights suggest that the "kinematic bottleneck" in surgical trajectory prediction is not a technological inevitability, but rather a design choice, although it is more challenging in fine-grained surgical manipulation scenarios.
+These insights suggest that the "kinematic bottleneck" in surgical trajectory prediction is not a technological inevitability, but a design choice.